1ramkrishnan/1Ramkrishnan.github.io/README.md

 <p />

 When it comes to home automation there are tons of open source software available but i wanted something for my own needs.
-So, I turned my <a href="https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/">Raspberry Pi Zero 2 W<a /> into a powerful network hub that does everything from blocking ads to streaming movies.
+So, I turned my <a href="https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/">Raspberry Pi Zero 2 W</a> into a powerful network hub that does everything from blocking ads to streaming movies.
 Here are the main features of my setup:<p />